tecomanow/tecomanow/README.md

 ### What I focusing on 💻

-Currently studying Android development with Java and Flutter Working on Android (Java) for scientific initiation with Executive Commission for Cocoa Cultivation Planning (CEPLAC)
+Currently studying Android development with Java and Flutter<br>
+Working on Android (Java) for scientific initiation with Executive Commission for Cocoa Cultivation Planning (CEPLAC)

 ## My developed apps 📱